-On July 21, Poway City Manager Dan Singer declared a Level 2 Water Shortage Alert, with mandatory conservation measures to take effect on August 1, 2014.
-The City Council will hear an item to ratify the declaration at its meeting on August 5, 2014.
+On July 21, Poway City Manager Dan Singer declared a Level 2 Water Shortage Alert, with mandatory conservation measures that took effect on August 1, 2014.
+The City Council ratified the declaration at its meeting on August 5, 2014.

-The proposed landscape watering schedule and restrictions are as follows:
+The landscape watering schedule and restrictions are as follows:

 ||Apartments, Condos, and Businesses|

-- The City strongly encourages residents and businesses to irrigate between 8:00 p.m. and 8:00 a.m. to minimize evaporation and wind interference.
+- The City strongly encourages residents and businesses to irrigate before 8:00 a.m. and after 8:00 p.m. to minimize evaporation and wind interference.

 - Landscape irrigation using sprinklers is limited to no more than ten minutes maximum per watering station per assigned day.
 This requirement does not apply to drip, micro-irrigation, or stream rotor systems.